dinocajic/react-e-commerce/README.md

 The applications shows an E-Commerce application written in React.js

+## Create React Application
+- Make sure that you have the latest version of Node.js
+- Run the command ```npx create-react-app e-commerce```

 ## Firebase Setup
 - Create Firebase project
 - Visit </> link (located top left)